elusivecodes/fQuery/README.md

 **FrostDOM** is a free, open-source DOM manipulation library for *JavaScript*.

-It is relatively lightweight (< 10kb gzipped) and modern library, utilizing ES6 syntax and features including Promises, with a focus on functional style programming.
+It is a lightweight (< 10kb gzipped) and modern library, utilizing ES6 syntax and features including Promises, with a focus on functional style programming.

 ## Table Of Contents